There are several quick and easy ways to give your Ubuntu desktop a new look, and changing desktop font is one of them.

 To fully complete the look you may wish to change the ‘Legacy Window Title Font‘ too.
 This will ensure that any older apps you run respect your font choices.

-Need some inspiration?
-Well, Pop!_OS uses Mozilla’s Fira Sans Book at size 10pt and a lot of people really dig the look of it.
+Picking the best Linux desktop font is a subjective thing, but many Linux users love the fonts used in Pop!_OS.
+It uses Mozilla’s Fira Sans Book (at size 10pt).
 Want to try it?
 Just download Fira Sans and install it, then repeat the steps above.

-You don’t need to change the ‘document’ or ‘monospace’ fonts unless you want to.
+Generally speaking you won’t need to change the ‘document’ or ‘monospace’ fonts.
 The former will affect the font used in applications like Evince, while the latter will change the font used in command line applications like the GNOME Terminal.

-To undo any font tweaks you make change the interface, document and window title fonts in GNOME Tweaks back to Ubuntu’s default settings, which are as follows:
+You can undo any font tweaks you make to interface, document and window title fonts in GNOME Tweaks, albeit manually.

 - Interface text – Ubuntu regular – 11pt